IPP 2 – Use and Disclosure

-Opting-in preferred approach for public sector
+Opting-in is the preferred approach

 IPP 2.1(c): Necessary for research or statistics in the public interest

-IPP 2.1(c) allows for organisations to use and disclose personal information necessary for research or the compilation or analysis of statistics when three requirements are met:
+IPP 2.1(c) allows organisations to use and disclose personal information necessary for research or the compilation or analysis of statistics when three requirements are met:

 - The research is in the public interest.